-So you let your buddy borrow your DVD of Guardians of the Galaxy Vol. 2 and now it’s scratched — guess they didn’t show Chris Pratt’s epic film the respect it deserves.
-Sure, you could go out and buy another copy, but that will cost you precious Amazon dollars or a lengthy excursion to Best Buy.
-Luckily, there are a few methods to fix a scratched DVD or CD that you should give a shot before you disown the irresponsible guy you once called a friend.
+We’ve all been there.
+You lend a buddy a copy of your favorite DVD and it comes back looking like they used it to pry the shingles off their roof.
+Sure, you could go out and buy another copy, but that will cost you precious Amazon dollars or an inconvenient excursion to Best Buy.
+Luckily, there are a few methods available when it comes to fixing a scratched DVD or CD, which you should give a shot before you disown the irresponsible guy you once called a friend.

-Before we continue, it should be noted that the best way to deal with a scratched disc is to simply replace it either through the store where you bought it or by getting in touch with the manufacturer.
-Many video game publishers will send you a new copy of their title in exchange for the damaged copy and a nominal fee, for example.
-You should also keep in mind that all of the methods below have the very distinct possibility of further damaging your discs, even when done carefully using our guidelines.
+Before we continue, it should be noted that the best way to deal with a scratched disc is, in fact, to simply replace it either through the store where you bought it or by getting in touch with the manufacturer.
+For example, many video game publishers will send you a new copy of their title in exchange for the damaged copy and a nominal fee.
+You should also keep in mind that all of the methods below have the very distinct possibility of further damaging your discs, even when done carefully and using our guidelines.

-It’s important to note that these methods will not work with Blu-ray discs, given those discs use a harder coating that’s more difficult to scratch and damage.
-The downside to this is that once it does scratch, the disc typically becomes unusable and has to be replaced.
-Minor damage may be corrected with a micro-fiber cloth, but the data density and layers prevent any of the options outlined below from working particularly well, or even being advisable.
+It’s important to note that these methods will not work with Blu-ray discs.
+Those discs use a harder coating that’s more difficult to scratch and damage, which is good, but the downside to this is that once it does scratch, the Blu-ray disc typically becomes unusable and has to be replaced.
+Minor damage may be corrected with a microfiber cloth, but the data density and layers prevent any of the options outlined below from working particularly well or even being advisable for a Blu-ray.
 Error-correction features on the best Blu-ray players may help them to ignore scratches, of course.

 It’s also a good idea to back up your DVDs, CDs, and Blu-rays by copying the data to a hard drive, also known as “ripping.”
-This will keep your music and movies safe and watchable for as long as you need — provided your hard drive doesn’t become damaged — and if you still want physical copies, you can simply burn them onto a re-writable disc.
-Here’s how to rip a DVD or Blu-ray.
+This will keep your music and movies safe and watchable for as long as you need — provided your hard drive doesn’t become damaged — and if you still want physical copies, you can simply burn them onto a rewritable disc.

 There are all sorts of ways you can damage a disc, but it’s important to identify how deep a scratch is or what caused the disc to malfunction before proceeding.
-The first trick is to identify that the problem is actually the disc, usually done by trying to play it in another device with a disc drive or inserting another disc into the original drive that gave you issues.
+The first trick is to identify that the problem is actually the disc.
+This is usually done by trying to play the disc in another device that has a disc drive or inserting another disc into the original drive that gave you issues.

 What you should know before you begin